眾生無邊誓願度

 Generosity (Dãna) Not Only Accumulates Merits to Advance Spiritual Practice But Also Repays the Buddha's Grace

 Everyone possesses a heavy burden of ego-attachment.
-Only through studying the Buddha's teachings and realizing the true nature of reality can this ego-attachment gradually dissolve.
-In past lives, some studied the Dharma for a long time, while others studied it only briefly, resulting in sentient beings having different spiritual capacities.
-However, regardless of one's capacity, as long as one enters the Dharma, they are among those who awaken before countless other beings and should feel fortunate.
-Behind us, there are infinite multitudes of sentient beings who cannot even obtain a human body, let alone have the opportunity to encounter the Dharma; their suffering is boundless and endless.
-By the time we attain Buddhahood, we may not even know in what form of existence those beings are trapped.
-Therefore, we who study the Dharma should give rise to compassion, pitying not only ourselves but also all sentient beings.
-If we can generate the mind to rescue and deliver beings, our own practice will progress very swiftly.
+Only through studying the Buddha Dharma and realizing the true nature of the world can this ego-attachment gradually dissolve.
+In past lives, some studied the Dharma for a long time, while others studied it briefly, resulting in different capacities among sentient beings.
+However, regardless of one's capacity, anyone who enters the Dharma is one who awakens ahead of other sentient beings and should feel fortunate.
+Behind us, there are countless, innumerable beings who cannot even obtain a human body, let alone have the opportunity to encounter the Buddha Dharma; their suffering is boundless and endless.
+By the time we attain Buddhahood, we won’t even know in what form of existence these beings are trapped.
+Therefore, as practitioners of the Buddha Dharma, we should give rise to compassion—not only for ourselves but also for all sentient beings.
+If we can generate the resolve to deliver sentient beings, our own cultivation will progress swiftly.

-Strive to cultivate as much merit as possible.
-Only with abundant merit can the path of practice advance and wisdom increase.
-Many people do not value cultivating merit, causing them to study the Dharma for a long time yet remain shallow in their understanding, with wisdom making no progress whatsoever.
-The fundamental problem is insufficient merit.
-Those who actively cultivate merit progress rapidly, and their wisdom increases swiftly.
-Consider carefully: is it beneficial to oneself to cultivate merit, or is it beneficial not to cultivate merit?
+Strive to cultivate as much merit and virtue as possible.
+Only when merit and virtue are abundant can the path of practice advance and wisdom grow.
+Many people neglect the cultivation of merit, resulting in shallow understanding of the Dharma despite long years of study, with no growth in wisdom whatsoever.
+The fundamental issue is insufficient merit and virtue.
+Those who diligently cultivate merit progress rapidly, and their wisdom increases swiftly.
+Consider carefully: is it beneficial to cultivate merit or to neglect it?

-The Buddha is the Honored One with Perfect Merit and Wisdom.
-Attaining Buddhahood emphasizes only merit and wisdom; these two complement each other, and neither can be lacking.
+The Buddha is the Honored One with perfect merit and wisdom.
+Attaining Buddhahood emphasizes only merit and wisdom; these two complement each other and neither can be lacking.
 Merit and wisdom are like twin brothers, inseparable.
-When each person practices to a certain level, if merit becomes insufficient, they often get stuck at a certain point, stagnating or even regressing.
-This is what I have observed in some practitioners.
+When each person cultivates to a certain level, if merit becomes insufficient, they often become stuck at some point, stagnating or even regressing.
+This is based on my observations of some Dharma practitioners.

-The study and practice of the Dharma has stages.
-Giving that breaks through appearances, giving without abiding in appearances, giving without clinging to the results of giving – these are fundamentally impossible for ordinary beings to accomplish.
-If one fears clinging to the results of giving, fears giving while attached to appearances, and thus refuses to give, then one will forever remain a meritless ordinary being.
-Only after realizing the mind and attaining a certain level of fruition can one gradually accomplish signless giving.
-While in the state of an ordinary being, giving inevitably involves attachment to appearances.
-But being attached to appearances is not a critical problem; after all, giving can still generate merit.
-With merit, one can attain the Way – this is the most crucial point.
+The study and practice of the Buddha Dharma follow a sequence.
+Practices like giving while breaking through attachments to form, giving without dwelling on form, and giving without clinging to the results—these are fundamentally impossible for ordinary beings.
+If, fearing attachment to the results of giving or fearing giving with attachment to form, one refuses to give, then one remains forever an ordinary being devoid of merit.
+Only after realizing the mind and attaining a certain level of fruition can one gradually practice formless giving.
+At the level of an ordinary being, giving inevitably involves attachment to form.
+However, attachment to form is not a critical issue; after all, giving still generates merit.
+With merit and virtue, one can attain the Way—this is most essential.

 ——Master Sheng-Ru's Teachings